polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     **Potential Answer:**

-    The SQL Database containing the customer information will be hosted in Azure Stack in the FT datacenter.
-This will require the SQL DB Resource Provider to be running on Azure Stack.
+    The SQL Database containing the customer information will be hosted in Azure Stack Hub in the FT datacenter.
+This will require the SQL DB Resource Provider to be running on Azure Stack Hub.
 The data will never reside in the Azure Global Cloud.

 2. Contoso will have a very limited staff to manage the US based operations, so minimizing patching of systems and day-to-day management is very important.

     **Potential Answer:**

-    All of the services that are used for this application in both Azure Global and Azure Stack leverage PaaS services.
+    All of the services that are used for this application in both Azure Global and Azure Stack Hub leverage PaaS services.
 As a result, there is very limited need for management of the platforms beyond the application.

 3. The developer team acknowledges that the existing application architecture is designed for running on Windows Virtual Machines, but PaaS is the future they envision.
 How can they move this application forward?